ZenHR/acts_as_trackable/README.md

   acts_as_trackable
   ```

-- If your model is expected to have multiple version of each object, pass the column that tracks the version to acts_as_trackable as a symbol, acts_as_trackable is smart enough to relink the object_activity with the latest version(Previous versions won't be linked to any activity):
+- If your model is expected to have multiple versions of each object, pass the column that tracks the version to acts_as_trackable as a symbol, acts_as_trackable is smart enough to relink the object_activity with the latest version(Previous versions won't be linked to any activity):

   ```ruby
   acts_as_trackable :latest_x_version_id